mariojgt/UnrealRpgMapMaker/README.md

 # Unreal Engine Map Maker
-This Project is desing to work with any project all the file you need to work is inside the folder MapSystem, there is no demo scene but if you follow the documeation is realy easy to integrate.
+This Project is desing to work with any project all the file you need to work is inside the folder MapSystem, there is a demo scene but if you follow the documeation is realy easy to integrate, i recoment watch the video more features in the way.

 # Tutorial [link](https://youtu.be/oxPc2iR6JJw)